idd-ly/idd-ly.github.io/README.md

   - Photo
   - Quote
   - Name
+  -Follow Option (Could possibly make this a more sociable website, as well as an informative website.)
      - Student Portfolio -> Make this view similar to behance
      - Search
      - Filters/Tags (Which application was used/type of medium)